biomarkersParkinson/paradigma/README.md

 <br/>

 **Data formats**
-We have included support for [TSDF](https://biomarkersparkinson.github.io/tsdf/) as format for loading and storing sensor data.
-TSDF enables efficient data storage with added metadata.
-However, ParaDigMa does not require a particular method of data storage and retrieval.
-Please see our tutorial [Data preparation](https://biomarkersparkinson.github.io/paradigma/tutorials/data_preparation.html) for examples of loading TSDF and other data formats into memory, and for preparing raw sensor data as input for the processing pipelines.
+ParaDigMa does not require a particular method of data storage and retrieval.
+However, we use [TSDF](https://biomarkersparkinson.github.io/tsdf/) as format for loading and storing sensor data throughout the tutorials, for which we have added [additional support](https://biomarkersparkinson.github.io/paradigma/autoapi/paradigma/util/index.html).
+TSDF enables efficient time series data storage with added metadata.
+Please see our tutorial [Data preparation](https://biomarkersparkinson.github.io/paradigma/tutorials/data_preparation.html) for examples of loading TSDF into memory.
+We are developing support for other data formats, and we currently have tutorials for loading data from Empatica and Axivity in [Device specific data loading](https://biomarkersparkinson.github.io/paradigma/tutorials/device_specific_data_loading.html).
 <br/>

-In [Device specific data loading](https://biomarkersparkinson.github.io/paradigma/tutorials/device_specific_data_loading.html) we demonstrate how to load data from two commonly used devices: [Empatica](http://localhost:8000/tutorials/_static/device_specific_data_loading.html#empatica) and [Axivity](http://localhost:8000/tutorials/_static/device_specific_data_loading.html#axivity).

 ## Scientific validation